charlyee/react-in-class-demo-CE2/README.md

 npx create-react-app appname --use-npm --typescript

-2: If you don't have the node_modules folder filled
+2: If you don't have the node_modules folder filled  (You will NOT have a node_modules folder if you just clone this repo!
+Heads up!)

 npm install